tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 I turned in a single heaving motion and I ran.

-The door gave way beneath my shoulder, and I burst into the hallway, feet pounding against the tile.
+The kennel door gave way beneath my shoulder, and I burst into the hallway, feet pounding against the tile.
 Behind me, I heard the kennel door smash open.
 The sound of paws, heavy and fast, hitting the ground.

 He was coming.